 Although her formal training extended to just two lessons on photography that she attended at a night school whilst studying as an art history major at the University of Arizona, the pictures by Walker Evans, Dorothea Lange and Edward Weston that she discovered there – along with her later introduction to the photography of Edward Steichen – inspired and influenced Linda’s work.
 Linda was also fascinated by the history of photography and honoured the early photographic pioneer William Henry Fox by producing handcrafted cyanotype prints.
 Linda experimented with other printing processes throughout her career as well as producing thousands of Polaroids.

-‘The Linda McCartney Retrospective’ exhibited in the UK for the first time
+‘The Linda McCartney Retrospective’ to be exhibited in Liverpool

 Linda McCartney’s photography covered an extraordinary range of styles from family to music, social commentary to nature.
 To celebrate Linda's work a combination of her best loved imagery and rarely seen photographs from her archive are published each week on Instagram.EXPLORE